Large Deviation Principle for Empirical Fields of Log and Riesz Gases

-To prove the first item of Lemma \ref{msregularized} we claim that the screening-then-regularizing procedure preserves the closeness of the continuous average to $\bar{P}_{\um}$ (however in general it does not preserve that of the discrete average).
-For that purpose we have to distinguish between hyperrectangles where the configuration is screenable (where the configuration is only modified in a thin layer or by moving points by a distance at most $\tau$) and hyperrectangles where it is not (where the configuration is then completely modified).
+We want to show that the continuous average satisfies \eqref{moycontrestpr}.
+We thus claim that the screening-then-regularizing procedure preserves the closeness of the continuous average to $\bar{P}_{\um}$ (however in general it does not preserve that of the discrete average).
+To prove that claim, we have to distinguish between hyperrectangles where the configuration is screenable (where the configuration is only modified in a thin layer or by moving points by a distance at most $\tau$) and hyperrectangles where it is not (where the configuration is then completely modified).